buildbot/buildbot/master/docs/relnotes/index.rst

 * :bb:step:`CMake` build step is added.
   It provides a convenience interface to `CMake <https://cmake.org/cmake/help/latest/>`_ build system.
 * MySQL InnoDB tables are now supported.
+* :class:`~buildbot.reporters.http.HttpStatusPush` has been ported to reporter API.
+* :class:`~buildbot.reporters.stash.StashStatusPush` has been ported to reporter API.

 Fixes
 ~~~~~